BenRavandi/Cool-Social-Network-API/README.md

    Used as an social netwrok backend API to manage users and thoughts of listed members.

    ## ScreenShot
-   The following displays a snapshot of my NoSQL Social Network Application:
+   The following displays a snapshot of my NoSQL Social Network application:

 ![Snapshot of my "NoSQL Social Network App".](./Assets/GetUsers.png?raw=true>)